Looking for a Used Sentra in your area?

 CarGurus reviews for 2009 are also still on hold, but 2008 owners echo most of the sentiments found on other websites.
 Top marks go to its roomy and comfortable interior, cost savings due to its pricetag and superior fuel economy, and its safety record.
 Drivers find the '09 Sentra delivers a smooth and quiet ride, particularly with the CVT, and the Spec-V offers satisfying power and handling.
 Low marks get attributed to rattling body parts, the turtle-like exterior looks, and the underpowered 2.0 engine.
 Drivers of the SE-R trims wish they had even tighter handling for more agile maneuverability.

-Talk about the 2009 Nissan Sentra
+Cars compared to 2009 Nissan Sentra

 Nissan Sentra Questions